anyways-open/geodesic-triangles/README.md

 At this point, calculating the quadrant from a triangle can be done with Manhattan distance.
 For more details, see the included papers.

+## Attribution

+Images in this readme are encoded with Geojson.io, the background map is by [OpenStreetMap.org], styled by [Mapbox.com]